prototypefund/Digital_Bargeld-docs/anastasis.rst

     details on the challenge the user has to satisfy (see below).
   :status 503 Service Unavailable:
     Server is out of Service.

+  *Truth-Decryption-Key*: Key used to encrypt the Truth_ and which has to provided by the user.
+The key is stored with the according EscrowMethod_.
+The server needs this key to get the info out of Truth_ needed to prepare an ExcrowChallenge_.

   **Details:**